Tiledesk/.github/profile/README.md

 # Tiledesk: open-source Agentic-AI Operating System

-Welcome to Tiledesk, the ultimate open-source platform for developers building Agentic-AI automations.
+Welcome to Tiledesk, the ultimate open-source platform for developers building Agentic-AI applications.

 Tiledesk offers all you need to build your enterprise Agentic-AI solutions enabling scalable and fully automated workflows in minutes.
 Ready for real-world use cases across Support, Operations and more, with Visual Automations Designer, Multi-agents, humans in the loop (HITL), Model Context Protocol (MCP) support, native RAGs, APIs and more!